Filling a Vacancy

 See Campus Only Recruitment for local process.

-• Allows non-probationary (check policy) all campus employees access to a promotional opportunity
+Promotional Opportunity – Allows non-probationary campus employees access to a promotional opportunity

-• Reduces perception of inequity or unfairness that can result from reorganizations or use of Non-Recruitment process
+Transparency – Reduces perception of inequity or unfairness that can result from reorganizations

-• If less than 2 internal applicants apply, the job may need to be converted to an open recruitment, which requires an additional 2 week IRD period
+Time – If less than 2 internal applicants apply, the job may need to be converted to an open recruitment, which requires an additional 2-week IRD period

 Non-Recruitment

 Non-Recruitment is a non-competitive process in which the hiring manager (HM) identifies the candidate for hire in lieu of the position being posted and advertised to the public.
-In special circumstances, Non-Recruitment can be used to fill limited appointment types on a temporary basis.
+In special circumstances, Non-Recruitment can be used to fill Limited appointment types for a temporary position.

 See Non-Recruitment for local process.

-• Short-term solution – i.e. if position becomes permanent, a career recruitment is necessary
+Short-term result – If the department business need becomes permanent, a career recruitment is necessary

 Waiver of Recruitment